 - Some applicants whose files were found to be or ineligible on the grounds of self-identification did not have a right to appeal the Enrolment Committee’s decision.
 Applicants were able to request administrative review if they believed an element of their application had been missed in the Enrolment Committee’s assessment.
 If an error was found in the review, the Enrolment Committee then assessed the applicant on the remaining eligibility criteria for Founding Membership.

-- Applicants are being notified of the outcome of administrative review as decisions are made.
-Letters of administrative review should be read carefully, as they may contain instructions for further action, such as an opportunity to appeal.
+- 930 applicants have been notified of the outcome of their request for an administrative review.
+Letters should be read carefully, as they may contain instructions for further action, such as an opportunity to appeal.

 - A community tour was arranged following the January 31 mail out to ensure that individuals understood the meaning of their decision letters, and in particular, what they would need to do to respond to the Notice of Appeal.